maobubu/Perceptron/README.md

 # Perceptron
-This is a perceptron algorithm implemented using python,
+This is a perceptron algorithm implemented using python.

-The implementation didn't use any package such as numpy.
-Pretty basic
+The implementation doesn't require any package such as numpy etc.

+Pretty good example for starters to understand the concept of Perceptron